Forum on European Culture: Art Against the Tyrants

 June 25 – 29

-It is no coincidence that – alongside opposition leaders and journalists – artists are among the first to get arrested when a society turns autocratic.
+It is no coincidence that – alongside opposition leaders and journalists – artists are among the first to be arrested when a society turns autocratic.
 The very existence of an autonomous realm of thought is, in itself, a threat to the tyrant.

 It is not a given that the tyrant gets his way.
 Democracy can be maintained.
 If we care enough about it.